May 15, 2014

 H.R.
 Giger, The Visionary behind “Alien,” Has Died

-The dreary surrealist and visionary trained as an architect and industrial designer.
-He was 74.
+The dreary surrealist, who trained as an architect and industrial designer, was 74.

 The nightmare is over for H.R.
 Giger.
 The pioneering artist, responsible for one of science fiction’s most famous on-screen monsters, died at age 74 Tuesday.

 Pleasure principle and death drive formed a perfect unity for Giger, fused together.
 They were not, as Freud thought, mutually exclusive or opposites.
 Biomechanical and thanato-erotic themes pervade Giger’s work.
 Sometimes they appear organically in the composition of a single organism, as one undifferentiated mass of ferreous flesh.
 Other times they appear violently thrust together or torn apart, as in the penetration of all those quivering orifices by pipes and scraps of metal, or the epidermal extrusion of gears and wires.
 The night terrors that Giger suffered throughout his life, keeping him awake to all hours, are by now an integral part of his artistic body of work.
 Yet these alone are not enough to explain the deranged genius behind these disturbing, extraterrestrial images.